joelhelbling/ignorance/README.md

-*CAVEAT EMPTOR:*  _this project is a work in progress.
-It's coming along nicely (thank you!) but it still lacks a front-end.
-Stay tuned, as Ignorance is just about to drop the bass._

 # Ignorance

-Ensures specified files are ignored by Git, Mercurial or SVN
+Ensures specified files are ignored by Git, Mercurial or SVN.

+## Use Case

+You've created a utility to be used by others' projects which generates or uses files and directories which ought not be committed/pushed/shared with the world.

+Ignorance helps your code be considerate of its users by protecting their sensitive information.

 ## Installation